 Zero Performance When Nobody Is Watching

 The Japanese culture is admirable to many of us in Western culture.
-Compared to our society, the Japanese appear so very well behaved.
-During a natural disaster, you don't see looting like you do in the southern United States or the Latin American countries.
+Compared to our society, the Japanese appear so very well-behaved.
+During a natural disaster, you don't see looting like you do in the southern United States or Latin American countries.

 We attribute the high social standards to something internal, something special that is taught at an early age.
 Observations regarding Japanese strict obedience to traffic laws shed some light on the Japanese culture and stereotype of abject obedience.
 I'm unable to find the source of an article I read a couple of years ago, but one study found that the Japanese will obey rules and regulations only if there is a possibility of getting caught.

 In short, when there is little chance of being caught violating a traffic rule, the Japanese behave similarly to the rest of us.